AndyObtiva/glimmer-dsl-libui/README.md

 The `area` control is a canvas-like control for drawing paths that can be used in one of two ways:
 - Declaratively via stable paths: useful for stable paths that will not change often later on.
 Simply nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
 Path proxy objects are preserved across redraws assuming there would be relatively few stable paths (mostly for decorative reasons).
 - Semi-declaratively via on_draw listener dynamic paths: useful for more dynamic paths that will definitely change very often.
-Open an `on_draw` listener block that receives a `area_draw_params` argument and nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
+Open an `on_draw` listener block that receives an [`area_draw_params`](#area-draw-params) argument and nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
 Path proxy objects are destroyed (thrown-away) at the end of drawing, thus having less memory overhead for drawing thousands of dynamic paths.

 Note that when nesting an `area` directly underneath `window` (without a layout control like `vertical_box`), it is automatically reparented with `vertical_box` in between the `window` and `area` since it would not show up on Linux otherwise.